fyne-io/developer.fyne.io/architecture/organisation.md

 : The binding package contains ways of binding data sources to widgets.

 `fyne.io/fyne/v2/data/validation`
-: The validation package provides tolling for validating data inside widgets.
+: The validation package provides tooling for validating data inside widgets.

 `fyne.io/fyne/v2/dialog`
 : The dialog package contains dialogs such as confirm, error and file save/open.